xumi1993/seispy-doc.post/source/usage/rf-sta.md

 ## 2. Calculate PRFs using a simple command

 ### 2.1 Prepare a configure file
-We should perpare a configure file as following including all parameters that will be set during the calculation.
+We should prepare a configure file as following including all parameters that will be set during the calculation.
 The format is following Python module of `configparser`
 ```Python
 [path]
 datapath = Data/Path/to/station_name